RakhithJK/Mailtrain-org-mailtrain-wiki/Automation-in-Mailtrain.md

 ### Step 8.

-Whenever a user matches rigger rule, a message is sent to this user.
+Whenever a user matches trigger rule, a message is sent to this user.
 In this case the user should receive a "Welcome" email 1 day after signup.
 All triggers can fire once per user, so the same user can never receive the same message more than once.

 ![](https://cldup.com/4nfDcVFFbN.png)